Ajusa/Craft/README.md

 Download and install [CMake](http://www.cmake.org/cmake/resources/software.html) and [MinGW](http://www.mingw.org/).
 Add `C:\MinGW\bin` to your `PATH`.

-Download and install [cURL](http://curl.haxx.se/download.html) so that CURL/lib and CURL/include are in your Program Files directory.
+Download and install [cURL](http://curl.haxx.se/download.html).
+Just download the zip on the home page.
+Next, unzip the contents to 'C:\Program Files\CURL' After that, go ahead and cd to it in CMD.
+Run 'mingw32-make mingw32', and wait for it to build.

 Use the following commands in place of the ones described in the next section.